debtcollective/form-pages/packages/volunteer/src/pages/index.md

 modal:
   title: Thanks for filling out our form!
   content: >-
-    We'll be in touch soon 😀.
-Meanwhile, visit our community.
+    We'll be in touch soon 🙂.
+Visit our community platform to connect with other Debt Collective members.
   actionButton: Go to community
   redirectUrl: https://community.debtcolelctive.org
 ---